 We are watery beings on a watery planet.
 Yet one of the most difficult essentials to acquire now is pure drinking water.
 With pollution, fluoridation, bugs, and pesticides, the water of life is becoming more difficult to find.

 Thrombosis is mainly caused by blood thickness.
 High viscosity hinders blood flow and results in thrombosis.
 Lowering blood thickness is the key to preventing this condition.
 Drinking more water is a common way to thin out the blood.
-Yet few people know that drinking water at three specific times during the day can achieve the best result.
+Yet few people know that drinking at three specific times during the day can achieve the best result.

 1. After getting up, rise and shine